 - chopped nuts

-Cook the mixture gently over low until slightly thickened and coats back of a spatula.
+Cook the mixture gently over medium heat until slightly thickened, about 5 minutes

 Let mixture cool in refrigerator or freezer until about 50 degrees.